 Trombonist and bandleader Kid Ory, a pioneer of the traditional New Orleans Jazz style, played a key role in the New Orleans Revival of the 1940s.

 Born December 25, 1886, Edward “Kid” Ory was raised on the Woodland Plantation in LaPlace, in St. John the Baptist Parish, where he began his musical career.
 Much can be learned about the complex commingling of ethnic diversity and racial ambiguity in Louisiana culture by inquiring into the ancestry of Ory’s parents.
 His father was a white man of French ancestry named Ozeme John Ory.
 His mother, Octavie Devezin, was Afro-Spanish and Native American.
-In other words, if Kid Ory was filling out a census return, he would be checking all the boxes and asking for extra pages, because he represents the full spectrum of ethnic and racial diversity in one person.
 Under most nineteenth-century protocols, Ory would have been considered an octoroon, meaning that he had one African-heritage grandparent.
-After the implementation of segregation, however, that meant he was legally black.
+After the implementation of segregation, however, that meant he was legally Black.

 Ory’s musical career began on the Woodland Plantation with a rag-tag group of musical “wannabes,” performing at fish fries on homemade instruments.
 By 1910 he had saved enough money to buy a trombone and moved to New Orleans with his Woodland Band, just in time to fill the vacuum resulting from jazz cornetist Charles “Buddy” Bolden’s nervous breakdown and incarceration in the Jackson State Asylum in 1907.
 Within a few years his original “running pardners” had all been replaced by such future jazz stars as Joe Oliver, Louis Armstrong, Johnny and Baby Dodds, Jimmie Noone, and Sidney Bechet, who were attracted by Ory’s innate understanding of what it took to satisfy the public and his ability to outsmart other band leaders in getting jobs.
 A case in point was his strategy at cutting contests, where jazz bands riding around town on horse-drawn furniture wagons would meet and compete for the crowd’s approval.
 Ory found that using a truck in such encounters provided an advantage, especially when the noise of the engine frightened the opponent’s horses, causing them to buck, which distracted his musical adversaries.
 Of course, with a motorized wagon, he could also outrun competitors when necessary, particularly if they were gaining the upper hand.